-This post is the second of four installments from our Corporate Finance in 30 Minutes whitepaper.
+This post is the fourth and final installment from our Corporate Finance in 30 Minutes whitepaper.
 In this series of posts, we walk through the three key decisions of capital structure, capital budgeting, and dividend policy to assist family business directors and shareholders without a finance background to make relevant and meaningful contributions to the most consequential financial decisions all companies must make.
-This week, we focus on capital structure.
+This week, we focus on distribution policy.

 A recent article in the Wall Street Journal chronicled the slow demise of the Woolrich Woolen Mill.
 For the first time in the company’s 170 year history, it will no longer have any U.S. based production.
 The Woolrich saga is a vivid reminder of how challenging the appropriate balance between dividends and reinvestment is for family business directors (and of the real-life consequences those decisions can have).
 For this post, we asked two (hypothetical) colleagues with differing perspectives to review and comment on the recent story.